 Even when you have a comprehensive and well-executed IT asset management system in place, it’s important to carry out an IT asset audit from time to time as well.

 Because, even the best-laid plans can fail from time to time—letting things such as employees’ mobile devices or other small and frequently-changed items slip through the cracks.
 IT asset audits can help you identify network components that may have been improperly documented for one reason or another so you can have a complete picture of your network.

-Need help setting up an IT asset management process in your organization?
-Or, just need more information?
+Need help setting up IT asset management software in your organization or just want more information?
 You can contact the experts at Compuquip, or download our guide to IT practices that might be putting your business at risk at the link below: